sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2021-02-25-A-Toast-and-a-Spirit.md

 Sachin.

-**P.S** - The title and description of this blog are from a song I listened to that morning and loved it instantly:
+**P.S** - The title and description of this blog/rant are from a song I'm listening right now while writing this and I love it:

 ![A Toast and a Spirit](../assets/a-toast-and-a-spirit.png "Spotify: A Toast and a Spirit")